On this page

 - 2 group nominations for the secondary years.

-The winners of the 2021 awards will be announced during December 2021.
-The awardees will be invited to either the Proclamation Day Ceremony on 28 December 2021, or to a reception at Government House early in 2022 to receive their awards.
+The winners of the 2022 awards will be announced during December 2022.
+The award winners will be invited to either the Proclamation Day Ceremony on 28 December 2022, or to a reception at Government House early in 2023 to receive their awards.

-- About the Governor’s Civics Awards for Schools (PDF 258KB)
+- About the Governor’s Civics Awards for Schools (PDF 174KB)

-- Brochure for Governor's Civics Awards for Schools (PDF 585KB)
+- Poster for Governor’s Civics Awards for Schools (PDF 513KB)

-- Entry support information and checklist (PDF 763KB)
+- Entry support information and checklists (PDF 408KB)

-The appropriate entry and declaration forms for the Individual, Group and School categories must be submitted with your entry.
-The forms can be downloaded below.
+The relevant 'entry form and declaration' for the individual, group and school categories must be submitted with your entry.

 - Individual entry form and declaration (Word 134KB)